gebauerm/librechat_test/README.md

 ### Mistral

-1. Create a copy of the file `./LibreChat/.env.example` and plance the copy at `./LibreChat/.env`
+1. Create a copy of the file `./LibreChat/.env.example` and give the following path: `./LibreChat/.env`

 2. We will provide you with an API Key.
 Take this key and paste it into the newly created _.env_ file under `MISTRAL_API_KEY=<key>`.
 Move the following files into the LibreChat folder: